-The Omnipod 5 mobile app.
-The app is available on Android smartphones or pre-downloaded on a controller provided by Insulet, and allows users full control over basal and bolus rates, directly from the app.
+The Omnipod 5 mobile app, which is free for compatible Androids and iPhones.
+It can also be pre-downloaded on a controller provided by Insulet.
+The app allows users full control over basal and bolus insulin rates directly from the app.

 How much does Omnipod 5 cost?

 The AID system is available through retail and mail-order pharmacies for anyone with insurance coverage and a prescription from their healthcare provider.
 Co-pay costs vary based on the type of insurance.